-All remaining certified teachers not included in phase 1
+• All remaining certified teachers not included in phase 1 or 2

-TIA System Evaluation & Phase 2 Expansion
+TIA System Evaluation & Phase 2/3 Expansion

-The CISD TIA Strategic Planning Committee will continue to meet throughout the 22-23 school year to address questions and/or concerns that arise.
+The CISD TIA Strategic Planning Committee will continue to meet throughout the school years to address questions and/or concerns that arise.
 The committee will gather feedback from stakeholders to ensure continuous improvement of the system.